Etan Ilfeld: Education

 Ilfeld graduated at the top of his undergraduate Physics class at Stanford University and was awarded the David Levine Award.
 He is also a member of Phi Beta Kappa and holds a Masters in Film Studies from the University of Southern California, and a Masters in Interactive Media from Goldsmiths, University of London.

 Books and publishing

 Ilfeld is the owner of Watkins Books, London's oldest Mind Body Spirit bookshop (established in 1893).
 He is also the editor-in-chief of the Watkins' Mind Body Spirit magazine.
 In the February 2011 issue of Watkins' Mind Body Spirit magazine, Ilfeld launched the 100 Spiritual List, which ranks the 100 Most Spiritually Influential Living People in the world.
 The 100 Spiritual list continues to be published annually.

-In 2014, Watkins Media acquired Watkins Publishing, Nourish, and Angry Robot from Osprey Publishing.
+In 2014, Ilfeld launched Watkins Media and then acquired Watkins Publishing, Nourish, and Angry Robot from Osprey Publishing.
 Ilfeld launched an additional imprint within Watkins Media called Repeater Books in 2016, which focuses on politics and philosophy.
+In 2023, Watkins Media launched Datura Books, which primarily publishes crime novels.

 In October 2021, Ilfeld bought John Hunt Publishing (JHP), which has more than 2000 titles across over a dozen imprints including O Books, Zero Books, Iff Books and Moon Books.